 Class participation counts for 15% of your overall grade.
+Each class meeting (composition and test days excluded) is worth five points.
 Missing a day of class (without an acceptable documented excuse, as described on p.
-2) results in an automatic deduction of five participation points.
+2) will result in a grade of zero for the day missed.